 Fishing Ships and more!

 Sasebo (佐世保) is the second largest port city in the Nagasaki area, and also home to some romantic scenery via the colours of the sunset and harbour views.
-It is also home to a shared naval base to both the American Navy and Japanese Self Defense forces.
+It is also home to a shared naval base to both the American Navy and Japanese Self Defense Forces.
 As a port city, its economy continues to thrive off local fishing, especially from Oyster and Pearl farms.
 Shipbuilding and similarly related heavy industries are also a primary contributor to its economic stability.

-Sasebo may also be referred to as place ideal for those dates where you want a touch or romance.
+Sasebo may also be referred to as place ideal for those dates where you want a touch of romance.
 You could be appreciating the beauty of the harbour strolling down the promenade or enjoying the sweeping views of the waters from the many observation points throughout the city.
-Alternatively, to the north-west you may wish to visit the Yumiharidake Observatory, as this provides stunning views of the Kujuku-shima and Goto-retto Islands, and offer particularly magnificent scenery during the changing colours of the sunset.
+Alternatively, to the north-west, you may wish to visit the Yumiharidake Observatory, as this provides stunning views of the Kujuku-shima and Goto-retto Islands, and offer particularly magnificent scenery during the changing colours of the sunset.

 Huis Ten Bosch